kayycon/ECG-BLE/README.md

 ## Extra Credit

 * :star: Implement signal processing to get the ECG measurement to work on a noisy signal with low-frequency "DC drift".
 This will be graded based on the quality of the implementation and the ability to accurately measure the average heart rate.
-* :star: Implement a low-level I2C driver for the MPR9808 temperature sensor.
-This does not mean using the Zephyr I2C driver, but rather implementing the I2C communication protocol yourself.
-This will be graded based on the quality of the implementation and the ability to read the temperature sensor data, which you can verify using the `SENSOR` implementation.  **You are not allowed to just reverse engineer the Zephyr I2C driver or use CoPilot or another AI tool to generate the driver.
-You must do this based on the datasheet for this sensor.**

-*See what these extra credit opportunities can do for your grade below!*

 ## Grading